usofrob/ReversePolishNotationConverter/README.md

 This process builds the RPN notation string from the last character first, to the first character.
 There are length, parameters and range checks to make sure things are safe.

+To do the conversion from RPN to Infix, assume that you'll always include () whenever there is more than one operator.
+That would make length of the Infix string = (<num_operators>-1)*2 + rpn_length.
+Parse from right to left
+	Read operator
+	index--
+	Determine parameter 2
+	index--
+	Determine parameter 1
+	index--
+	Add parens

 ## Environment requirements
 *	Ubuntu 14.04 or 16.04
 *	Run install script (./scripts/installEnvironment.sh)